 How long will the pain relief last?

 This is highly variable between individuals.
 Some might notice immediate pain relief where in others it may take up to one to two weeks.
 Pain relief may last from a few days to several months.
 Some patients do not get any pain relief from this injection.
-However, there is a chance that the pain will not improve, not change or will get worse.

 Points to remember